Skip to content

 Magnesium is essential for mitochondrial energy metabolism

 Adenosine triphosphate (ATP), produced in the mitochondria, is the universal energy currency of cells and binds to the magnesium ion to become a biologically active form, contributing to energy metabolism.
-Magnesium participates in the formation of ATP and is most often complexed as Mg-ATP.
-After energy discharge, which releases the third phosphate and leaves behind adenosine diphosphate (ADP), magnesium also participates in the recharging of ADP back to ATP.
+Magnesium is most often complexed and stored in cells as Mg-ATP.
+After energy discharge and release of the third phosphate, adenosine diphosphate (ADP) is left behind, but magnesium also participates in the recharging of ADP back to ATP.

 Researchers have discovered that when magnesium is in short supply, the mitochondria also reduce production of ATP.
 It was observed that when they blocked magnesium access, ATP production declined.
 “The mitochondrial magnesium channel MRS2 provides access for magnesium influx into mitochondria.
 Rats with functional inactivation of mutated MRS2 have major mitochondrial deficits with a reduction in ATP..
 Therefore, uptake into mitochondria via MRS2 is essential for the maintenance of respiratory chain and cell viability.”
 2